rovh/Add-ons_Grouper/README.md

 # In Development

-Add-ons grouper is an add-on created to simplify add-ons managment by creating groups.
+ Grouper Add-ons is an add-on created to simplify and extend the management of add-ons by creating add-ons groups and by additional options.